 Harry Potter: “Yeah it did, you’re right.
 But before you try and kill me, I’d advise you to think about what you’ve done….
 Think, and try for some remorse, Riddle….”

 Harry Potter: “It’s your one last chance, it’s all you’ve got left….
 I’ve seen what you’ll be otherwise….
 Be a man…. try….
 Try for some remorse….”

 This scene is amazing!
 How many other stories show something like this!
 Harry wants to save Voldemort.
 He wants him to be human again instead of the monster he has become.
 I always kind of wished that this would have worked, that Voldemort would have repented.
 To see that transformation would have been amazing, but alas it didn’t happen, but we still get a great Christ figure out of it.

-Now let’s step away from British fantasy novels, which seems to hold the market on Christ figures, and move into some American comics.
+Now let’s step away from British fantasy novels, which seem to hold the market on Christ figures, and move into some American comics.

 Jor-El here takes the form of God and seeing that humanity is good sends his only son to help guide them.
 This quote is repeated in Superman Returns, which continues the Christ figure narrative.
 When Lex Luthor creates a continent made out of Kryptonite that will wipe out a good portion of the United States, Superman selflessly sacrifices himself and nearly dies when he hurls the landmass into space.
 In the movie, he passes out while still in space and his body plummets to earth in a classic crucifixion pose.

 Add to this Superman’s basic good moral compass and his unwillingness to kill and Jesus is pretty much spelled out for you.
 There is a reason Jesus wears a Superman shirt in the Godspell musical.